moodaye/pokerIndia/Functional Modules.md

 * Predefined Games
 * Custom Games
 ### Betting and Stakes
 Betting will support teen patti style betting with 'seen' bets being double of 'blind' bets.
+The user will be allowed to set the minimum bets - the structure will be dependent on the game.
+So for example, for teen patti - we need to specify the maximum number of blind rounds.
+And the fact that seen requires double the bet.
+So for teen patti - the system and the game players will know when the user has seen his cards.
 ### UI
 Standard poker UI - oval table; chip sounds; alarms; pre-bets, etc.
 ### Metrics